osg-htc/school-2024/docs/materials/htcondor/part1-ex3-jobs.md

 Exercise Goal
 -------------

-The goal of this exercise is to submit jobs to HTCondor and have them run on the PATh Facility.
+The goal of this exercise is to submit jobs to HTCondor and have them run on the OSPool.
 This is a huge step in learning to use an HTC system!

 **This exercise will take longer than the first two, short ones.
 If you are having any problems getting the jobs to run, please ask the instructors!
 It is very important that you know how to run jobs.**